Calif. Triplets Smash Guinness Combined Weight Record

-When the stork visited Brittany and Jason Deen in Sacramento, Calif., it delivered not one but three bundles of joys, and nearly a world record.
+When the stork visited Brittany and Jason Deen in Sacramento, Calif., it delivered not one but three bundles of joys, and a world record as well.

 "Their [Brittany and Jason] pregnancy is completely spontaneous.
 Brittany conceived the three boys without use of any fertility treatment.
 The chances of such an occurrence are one in 8,000,"said Dr. William M. Gilbert at Sutter Medical Center, where Brittany delivered her boys, told ABC News.